Richard Brautigan: Death

 In 1984, at age 49, Richard Brautigan had moved to Bolinas, California, where he was living alone in a large, old house that he had bought with his earnings years earlier.
 He died of a self-inflicted .44 Magnum gunshot wound to the head.
 His decomposed body was found by David Fechheimer, a friend and private investigator, on October 25, 1984.
 The body was found on the living room floor, in front of a large window that, though shrouded by trees, looked out over the Pacific Ocean.
 Due to the decomposition of the body it is speculated that Brautigan had ended his life over a month earlier, on September 16, 1984, days after talking to friend Marcia Clay on the telephone (neighbors heard a loud noise that Sunday while watching an NFL game).
 Brautigan was survived by his parents, both ex-wives, and his daughter Ianthe.

 According to Michael Caines, writing in The Times Literary Supplement, the story that Brautigan left a suicide note that simply read: "Messy, isn't it?" is apocryphal.
 Ianthe Brautigan has confirmed that her father did not leave such a message.
-Brautigan once wrote, "We all have our roles in history.
-Mine is clouds."